erikw/homebrew-tap/README.md

 Or `brew tap erikw/tap` and then `brew install <formula>`.

-More speciically you probably want
+More specically you probably want:
 `brew install erikw/tap/xdg-urlview`

 ## Documentation